softwareQinc/qpp/README.md

 # Quantum++

 Quantum++ is a template-based header-only C++11 quantum computing library, developed using [Eigen 3](http://eigen.tuxfamily.org) linear algebra library.
+If available, Quantum++ uses the [OpenMP](http://openmp.org/) multi-processing library.
 Copyright (c) 2013 - 2014 Vlad Gheorghiu, vgheorgh AT gmail DOT com.

 If you are interesting in contributing please let me know.
 There is still work left to be done, and I can provide you with more details